paulrbts/dotfiles/readme.md

 7. Run `install.sh` to start the installation
 8. Make sure Dropbox is set up and synced
 9. Restore preferences by running `mackup restore`
-10. Restart your computer to finalize the process
+10. Restart your computer to finalise the process

 Your Mac is now ready to use!